microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/developerguide.md

 ## Known Issues & Limitations

-* #### No Local Root Signature Support for Root Descriptors Root descriptors are not currently supported.
-This is expected to be supported in the future, but it should be noted that these will require the use of `WRAPPED_GPU_POINTER`'s rather then being able to consume a `GPU_VIRTUAL_ADDRESS` directly
+* #### Limited Local Root Signature Support for Root Descriptors Root Descriptors are partially supported, however currently the offset in bytes portion of the pointer will always be ignored and it will only read from the start of the buffer.

+In addition, to enable root descriptors in the first place, developers must pass in CreateRaytracingFallbackDeviceFlags::EnableRootDescriptorsInShaderRecords to D3D12CreateRaytracingFallbackDevice to enable this functionality.

 * #### No Callable shaders
 Callable shaders are not yet supported.